 Eric Lyons (1919 - 1980) and Geoffrey Townsend co-founded development company Span in 1957.
 Their goal was to create affordable, well-designed homes in landscape settings, which would foster a village community atmosphere.
 Lyons had experience working for Maxwell Fry and Walter Gropius (founder of Bauhaus) and this is visible in his designs, which combine modernist principles with traditional building materials - such as hanging tiles and stock brick.
 They believed that the landscape around a dwelling to be just as important as the architecture of the building itself and they worked cleverly to integrate the two.
 Lyons, who was made President of the RIBA in 1975, believed "the test of good housing is not whether it can be built easily, but whether it can be lived in easily".

-This development is situated beside the idyllic Ham Common and is a short walk to the largest of the Royal Parks – Richmond, and the River Thames.
-Ham Parade provides a lovely selection of local shops and hosts a thriving monthly Farmer’s Market.
-The New Inn pub, with great home cooked food, and The Hand & Flower Pub, which specialises in Japanese and Korean food, are both around the corner, and the famous Petersham Nurseries is a short distance away.
+This development is situated beside the idyllic Ham Common and is a short walk to the largest of the Royal Parks - Richmond, and the River Thames.
+Ham Parade provides a lovely selection of local shops and hosts a thriving monthly Farmer's Market.
+There are four good pubs in Ham, and the famous Petersham Nurseries is a short distance away.
 For wider shopping and dining opportunities, Parkleys is situated between the town centres of Richmond and Kingston.
 Teddington is within easy reach by foot via the Thames footpath and Teddington Lock.
 65 (24hr service) & 371 bus routes serve the area.
 Richmond is well connected with the London Underground (district line, zone 4) and Overground.
 There are frequent trains to London Waterloo with a journey time of around 19 minutes.

 (For further reading: Eric Lyons and Span by Barbara Simms, published by RIBA Books 2006)

 Lease Length999 years from 1982